ringdinglinn/scion-topology/README.md

 ```bash
 make test
 ```
+SCION requires some time to establish paths.
+If tests fail shortly after nodes were deployed, try again after a few seconds.

 As stated in https://github.com/guilloboi1917/scion-testbed, **bats** will be installed if not already present.
 The user will be promoted to give permission.
 More about **bats**:
 - https://bats-core.readthedocs.io/en/stable/
 - https://github.com/bats-core/bats-core